 School Aged Continence

-Delegates will leave able to competently deliver training to parents/carers and school staff, to help them best support the children/young people within their care through:
+A two hour session that will leave delegates able to competently deliver training to parents/carers and school staff, to help them best support the children/young people within their care through:

 - Understanding how the urinary/digestive system works